akerlytics/akerlytics.github.io/EDITOR-links.md

 This state of all the text is not displayed publically other than using this link.

-This branch of the repo is for setting the initial information favorable to the promotion of the letter and it's support throuhout Canada.
+This branch of the repo is for setting the initial information favorable to the promotion of the letter and it's support throughout Canada.

 ---